2012 United States presidential election in Oklahoma: By county

-Note: The Oklahoma SoS website only lists the Democrat and Republican results.
-No third-party results are available.

 By congressional district

-Romney won all 5 congressional districts.
+Romney won all five congressional districts.

 Analysis

 As expected, Mitt Romney swept every county in the state, carrying 66.77% of the vote to Obama's measly 33.23%.
 Romney capitalized on his strength amongst white and conservative voters – Oklahoma's population is 65.6% white (a demographic Romney won nationwide by 59% to Obama's 39%) and the state has a Cook Partisan Voting Index of R+20, tied for the second most Republican in the nation along with Utah.
 His strongest performance was in the Oklahoma Panhandle, one of the most staunchly conservative regions in the country, where he garnered 80% to 90% of the vote in many of these counties.
 Romney also performed well in the Little Dixie region and on the state's border with Texas.
 Despite many counties having a plurality of registered Democratic voters exceeding the number of registered Republicans (such as Comanche and Okmulgee), Obama failed to carry any counties.
 However, Obama was still able to garner margins of around 45% to Romney's 55% in some counties, such as Cherokee County (Obama's best performance), which is 36.4% Native American and home to the capital of the Cherokee Nation, Tahlequah, and Muskogee County, which is located in the Creek Nation.
 He also had a formidable, but still lackluster, performance in Oklahoma County, home to the state's capital and largest city, Oklahoma City, which is quite conservative despite being the state's most urban region.